AGMs

 What did the proxy advisers do when pre-AGM disclosure?

 Thank you for disclosing the proxy position to the ASX along with the formal addresses at ???? today , ??? minutes before the AGM commenced.
 Add comment on any protest votes.
 Which of the 5 proxy advisers in the Australian market - ACSI, Ownership Matters, Glass Lewis, ISS and ASA - issued a report ahead of our meeting and did any of them recommend a vote against any of today's resolutions?
 If so, what reasons did they give and how are you going to respond.
 Please don't say they are confidential.
-It is standard for companies to be across this detail on the voting recommendations and inform shareholders where relevant without publishing the full proxy adviser reports, of course.
+It is standard for companies to be across this detail on the voting recommendations and inform shareholders where relevant.

 Disclosure of proxies before the AGM

 Best practice is now to disclose the proxy position to the ASX along with the formal addresses to offer more timely disclosure to the market?
 The likes of Origin Energy, NAB, Car Group, Viva Energy, Webjet, Xero, Myer, Brambles and JB Hi Fi all do this.
 Will you adopt this practice at next year's AGM?
+Given that more than 98% of voted stock is done by proxy 48 hours before the AGM, the meeting itself is essentially an election outcome announcement event.
+But if you don't disclose the outcome in a timely manner, we finish up debating in the dark and having to ask questions like this one.
 If worried about impacting the debate in the room you can always delay putting up the proxies slide for those in attendance.

 If chair has been in place for a year or doing their first AGM